The Blue Heeler: Meet this versatile, hardworking Australian cattle dog

 Blue Heelers are quick learners, but their independent nature can sometimes make training a challenge.

-Positive reinforcement techniques, such as treats, praise, and rewards, work best with this breed.
+Positive reinforcement techniques, such as treats, praise, and rewards, are most effective with this breed.

 Consistent training sessions that are engaging and mentally stimulating will help maintain their focus and interest.